 This course is suitable for the “average-good” student who has a reasonable amount of self-discipline and computer savvy.
 As this course still has a relatively high level of in-person instructor contact, past experience shows that a wide variety of students can be successful in this format including: reasonably prepared incoming freshman, those students juggling full-time employment and other commitments for whom this format is a benefit, and those students who have never taken an alternative delivery format course but for whom these offering fit well schedule-wise.
 In general, this course is NOT well-suited to those students struggling academically.

-Online course sections include a required in-person orientation session and three required in-person class meetings during which speeches are presented and exams given.
-Course materials will be delivered through both the text and the course webpage.
-Students must have regular access to a computer and the internet, and be EXTREMELY disciplined to be successful in this course.
-Students will work independently by reading the textbook and accessing the class webpage on the internet to complete the assignments and activities posted.
+Online course sections include a required online orientation section and two required in-person class meetings during which speeches are presented and exams given.
+Course materials will be delivered through both the textbook and the course D2L webpage.
+Students must have regular access to a computer and the internet, and be very disciplined to be successful in this course.
+Students will work independently by reading the textbook and accessing the class webpage to complete the assignments and activities posted.

 This course is suitable for the “good” student who has the self-discipline and organizational skills to work independently, and a solid amount of computer savvy.
 Past experience shows that this group often includes: non-traditional students juggling full-time employment and other commitments, students who regularly successfully complete distance learning course options, students with successful previous college experience, or any student highly motivated to complete the course in an online format.
 In general, this course is NOT well-suited to those students struggling academically, the average incoming freshman who has no previous college experience, and those who require a high level of face-to-face instructor contact to remain on track.